buds-lab/energystar-plus-plus/retail.md

     #summary(o14$MFBTU - o14$SUMBTU)
     ```

-2.  **PBAPLUS= 14 or 42** <br/>Building Filter – CBECS defines building types according to the variable “PBAPLUS.”
-Retail Stores are coded as PBAPLUS = 42 and Supermarkets are coded as PBAPLUS = 14. <br/>Number Remaining: 342. <br/>Difference: 0.
+2.  **PBAPLUS= 14 or 42** <br/>Building Filter â€“ CBECS defines building types according to the variable â€œPBAPLUS.â€ Retail Stores are coded as PBAPLUS = 42 and Supermarkets are coded as PBAPLUS = 14. <br/>Number Remaining: 342. <br/>Difference: 0.

     ``` r
     r1 = r0 %>% filter(PBAPLUS %in% c(14, 42))
     ```

-3.  **Must operate for at least 30 hours per week** <br/>EPA Program Filter – Baseline condition for being a full time retail store or supermarket. <br/>Number Remaining: 335. <br/>Difference: 0.
+3.  **Must operate for at least 30 hours per week** <br/>EPA Program Filter â€“ Baseline condition for being a full time retail store or supermarket. <br/>Number Remaining: 335. <br/>Difference: 0.

     ``` r
     r2 = r1 %>% filter(WKHRS >= 30)
     ```

-4.  **Must have at least 1 worker** <br/>EPA Program Filter – Baseline condition for being a full time retail store or supermarket. <br/>Number Remaining: 335. <br/>Difference: 0.
+4.  **Must have at least 1 worker** <br/>EPA Program Filter â€“ Baseline condition for being a full time retail store or supermarket. <br/>Number Remaining: 335. <br/>Difference: 0.

     ``` r
     r3 = r2 %>% filter(NWKER >= 1)
     ```

-5.  **Must have at least 1 computer or cash register** <br/>EPA Program Filter – Baseline condition for being a full time retail store or supermarket. <br/>Number Remaining: 323. <br/>Difference: 0.
+5.  **Must have at least 1 computer or cash register** <br/>EPA Program Filter â€“ Baseline condition for being a full time retail store or supermarket. <br/>Number Remaining: 323. <br/>Difference: 0.

     ``` r
     r4 = r3 %>% filter(PCTERMN >= 1 | RGSTRN >=1)
     ```

-6.  **If building is a supermarket, must have refrigeration equipment** <br/>EPA Program Filter – Baseline condition for being a full time supermarket. <br/>Number Remaining: 323. <br/>Difference: 0.
+6.  **If building is a supermarket, must have refrigeration equipment** <br/>EPA Program Filter â€“ Baseline condition for being a full time supermarket. <br/>Number Remaining: 323. <br/>Difference: 0.

     ``` r
     r5 = r4 %>%
       filter( PBAPLUS != "03" | RFGRES == 1)
     ```

-7.  **Must operate for at least 10 months per year** <br/>EPA Program Filter – Baseline condition for being a full time retail store. <br/>Number Remaining: 311. <br/>Difference: 0.
+7.  **Must operate for at least 10 months per year** <br/>EPA Program Filter â€“ Baseline condition for being a full time retail store. <br/>Number Remaining: 311. <br/>Difference: 0.

     ``` r
     r6 = r5 %>% filter(MONUSE >= 10)
     ```

-8.  **A single activity must characterize more than 50% of the floor space** <br/>EPA Program Filter – In order to be considered part of the retail store and supermarket peer group, more than 50% of the building must be defined as a retail store or supermarket. <br/>If the variable ONEACT=1, this indicates that one activity occupies 75% or more of the building.
+8.  **A single activity must characterize more than 50% of the floor space** <br/>EPA Program Filter â€“ In order to be considered part of the retail store and supermarket peer group, more than 50% of the building must be defined as a retail store or supermarket. <br/>If the variable ONEACT=1, this indicates that one activity occupies 75% or more of the building.
 If the variable ONEACT=2, then the building can specify up to 3 activities (ACT1, ACT2, ACT3).
 One of these activities must be Food Sales or Service (PBAX=14) or Retail (Other Than Mall) (PBAX=16), with a corresponding percent (ACT1PCT, ACT2PCT, ACT3PCT) that is greater than 50. <br/>Number Remaining: 306. <br/>Difference: +5.

     ``` r
     r7 = r6 %>%